 Single person estimated monthly costs: C$2,822

-Montreal is the second-largest city in Canada with a population of just over four million people.
-It’s also one of the most multicultural cities on earth, as well as North America’s foremost centre for French culture and language.
+Montreal is the second-largest city in Canada, with a population of just over four million people.
+It’s also one of the most multicultural cities on earth, as well as North America’s foremost center for French culture and language.

 The average annual income for someone living in Montreal is $62,000.

 Single person estimated monthly costs: C$2,384

 Calgary is a beautiful city with many things to do and places to go.
 Whether you’re looking for outdoor adventures, professional sports, theatre or fine dining in Calgary has it all.